The X-Particles Challenge is a competition designed to inspire creativity using MAXON's Cinema 4D and Insydium’s X-Particles.

 If you don't have X-Particles you can download a 30 day demo here.

-Mario is based in Frankfurt, Germany and is a very experienced VFX Designer who won last year's competition - he lives and breathes X-Particles.
+Mario is based in Frankfurt, Germany and is a very experienced VFX Designer who won the first competition - he lives and breathes X-Particles.

 You'll find Mike's work online as Beeple, where he finds extremely creative ways to use X-Particles in his inspirational Everydays project.

 Brandon is a freelance motion designer and director based in Los Angeles.